Next Start

 Image: Idle Circuit

-4 stroke small engine carburetors work using the same principles as a motorcycle carburetor.
-Typically, small engine carbs will be the simplest in design, falling into the mechanical slide category rather than the more complicated Constant Velocity design.
+4-stroke small engine carburetors work using the same principles as a motorcycle carburetor.
+Typically, small engine carbs will be the simplest in design, falling into the mechanical slide category rather than the more complicated CV design.

-Using a primer bulb and diaphragms, 2 stroke carburetors are able to create a pressurized, continuous loop of fuel from the fuel tank to the engine with any unused excess fuel fed back into the tank.
+Using a primer bulb and diaphragms, 2-stroke carburetors can create a pressurized, continuous loop of fuel from the fuel tank to the engine with any unused excess fuel fed back into the tank.
 There will not be a bowl to temporarily store fuel, rather, mechanically priming the bulb will pressurize the system, readying the fuel system to supply the engine.

 The main benefit comes from the millions of vehicles already in use that run carbs.
 Dealerships and independent shops service a wide variety of vehicles, and technicians familiar with carburetors will still see them on their service lifts for years to come.
-Technicians who can service a wide variety of equipment, including carbureted vehicles, will stay busier, and remain in demand for a long time.
+Technicians who can service a wide variety of equipment, including carbureted vehicles, typically stay busier and often remain in demand.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.